robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/engines/mergetree-table-engine-family/pick-keys.md

----
-title: "How to pick an ORDER BY / PRIMARY KEY / PARTITION BY for the MergeTree-family table"
+#How to pick an ORDER BY / PRIMARY KEY / PARTITION BY for the MergeTree-family table
 linkTitle: "Proper ordering and partitioning the MergeTree tables"
 weight: 100
 description: >-